How to Recreate Reddit with Dgraph and Vue.js

 Reddit Data Dump

-project, which can be found here.
+We’ll be using data dumps that come directly from Reddit and are provided by the pushshift.io project, which can be found here.
 There are a number of subcategories for the data that is available, but this tutorial will be focusing on just two categories: comments and submissions.
 If you’re familiar with Reddit, every top-level post is a submission, and then each submission can contain many child comments in response to that submission.
 Therefore, these two types of data will cover the majority of the information seen on the actual Reddit site.

 Since these data sets start to get quite huge, we’ll just use a small sampling to popular our initial app data.
-We’ll grab daily dumps of both comments and submissions from two arbitrary dates of 2018-02-01
+We’ll grab daily dumps of both comments and submissions from two arbitrary dates of 2018-02-01 and 2018-02-02.

 - RC_2018-02-01: http://files.pushshift.io/reddit/comments/daily/RC_2018-02-01.xz